ComponentsGuide/components_guide/apps/components_guide_web/lib/components_guide_web/templates/web_standards/promise.html.md

 promisedValue.then(console.log);
 ```

-How many times will we see _Creating value_ logged?
+Any how many times will we see _Creating value_ logged here?

-We will see it logged only once, because promises are created eagerly.
-Listening to a promise using `.then()` does not affect nor start the source promise.
+In both cases, we will see it logged only once, because promises are created eagerly.

+Listening to a promise using `.then()` does not affect nor start that promise.

-Once a promise has been created, then you may wait to hear its result zero times, one time, or fifteen times, and the original promise will behave the same.
+Once a promise has been created, then you may wait to hear its result one time, fifteen times, or not at all, and the original promise will behave the same.

+This may seem like a strange limitation, but it simplifies reasoning about promises as they work similar to _values_.

+### How values work

-If we have a value in a variable, we feel comfortable knowing that the reading of that variable has no effect on its value.
+If we store a value in a variable, we feel comfortable knowing that the reading of that variable has absolutely no effect on its value.

 ```js
 const value = 40 + 2;